 *WHERE CAN I LEAVE MY CAR?

-WE HAVE A PARKING AVAILABLE FOR $2.00 PER DAY AND A SHUTTLE SERVICE FROM THE PARKING LOTS BACK TO THE BOAT.
+WE HAVE A PARKING AVAILABLE FOR $2.00 PER DAY, DIRECTIONS AND A PERMIT FOR YOUR CAR AVAILABLE AT THE TICKET OFFICE.

 *DO WE NEED TO PURCHASE TICKETS AHEAD OF TIME?